 #3: The banks are starting to move …

 The banks and the card networks have enjoyed a prolonged period of fat payments margins.
-With the large-scale payments consolidation, banks are starting to make their own strategic moves, such as Bank of America’s recent decision to end its strategic joint venture with First Data/Fiserv.
+With the large-scale payments consolidation, banks are starting to make their own strategic moves towards payments technology, such as Bank of America’s recent decision to end its strategic joint venture with First Data/Fiserv.

 For years, banks worried they were going to lose their payment systems.
 Now, they are realizing they are going to keep them (at least authorization, clear and settle), but no one wants to pay for them.